JordanVlieg/Doorman/README.md

 Ensure you configure your twilio account to submit a GET request to the `/knock` endpoint.

 I have configured this to play the same buzz code tones repeatedly, this may not work in your case, edit the code in main.go

+### Common issues
+Dont forget to set your port the same in both the dockerfile and the env file, and expose it in your ec2 security group!